Our free membership, business.com+, takes the pain out of choosing new business services.

 Editors Score:8.9/10

 Epos Now is our choice for the best POS system for integrations.
-It is compatible with multiple devices, stores POS data in the cloud, and easily integrates with over 100 third-party apps.
-Training employees on this POS system will take under 15 minutes.
+It's compatible with multiple devices, stores POS data in the cloud and easily integrates with over 100 third-party apps.
+This allows you to customize an exceptionally flexible POS solution.

 Thumbs Up Pros